justtheimpaler/highfive/README.md

 - MariaDB

+### 2. Does Not Migrate Schemas And Tables Structures

+The data copy functionality does not migrate schema and table's structures.
+When copying data between databases this tool expects the schema and tables in the destination one to be already present.
+These tables must also be empty, and with any constraints removed or disabled to prevent any error when inserting data.

+There are other tools in the market that migrate the structure of the schemas from one database to another; they typically create a schema with empty tables in the destination database.
+For example: the AWS Schema Convertion Tool (free and works quite well), Luna Modeler (paid edition), and other ETL tools.

+Once the table structures are ready HighFive can start migrating data.

-### 2. When Verifying Data The Tables Must Be Sortable
+### 3. To Verify Data The Tables Must Be Sortable

-For data verification purposes the tables must be sortable.
-This is not required when copying data.
+For data verification process to be able to work, the tables must be sortable.
+This only required for data verification purposes, not when copying data.

 Since the hashing functions used for verification require ordered data sets, the ordering of the retrieved rows is significant.
 This means that the rows in both the source and destination databases must be read and hashed in the exact same ordering.